SY01 Environmental Health and Safety Policy

 - Ensure that required safety equipment, devices and personal protective equipment and apparel are provided and maintained, and are properly used by individuals working in their operations.

-- Provide employees and students with instruction and assistance in the proper operation of equipment or materials involved in any operation which may be potentially hazardous.
+- Provide employees and students with instruction and assistance in the proper operation of equipment, materials, or processes involved in any operation which may be potentially hazardous.